 For example, to test overvoltage setting stage 1 which is required to be set at nominally 262.2 V the circuit can be set up as shown below and the voltage adjusted to 254.2 V. In integrated designs where there is no separate way of establishing that the Micro-generator is disconnected, the Micro-generator should be powered up to export a measurable amount of energy so that it can be confirmed that the Micro-generator has ceased to output energy.
 The variable voltage supply is then increased in steps of no more than 0.5% of nominal voltage (1.15 V) maintaining the voltage for at least 1.5 s (trip time plus 0.5 s) at each voltage level.
 At each voltage level confirmation that the Micro-generator has not tripped after the time delay is required to be taken.
 At the voltage level at which a trip occurs then this should be recorded as the provisional trip voltage.
 Additional tests just below and if necessary just above the provisional trip voltage will allow the actual trip voltage to be established on a repeatable basis.
 This value should be recorded.
 For the sake of this example the actual trip level is assumed to have been established as being 261 V. The variable voltage supply should be set to 257 V, the Micro-generator set to produce a measurable output (if necessary) and then the voltage raised to 265 V in a single step.
 The time from the step change to the disconnection of the Micro-generator, the output of the Micro-generator falling to zero, should be recorded as the trip time.

-To confirm that the protection does not trip before the required time, the test voltage should be applied at each setting ± 4V and for the relevant times shown in the Type Test Verification Report, Appendix 3 Form C.
+To confirm that the protection does not trip before the required time, the test voltage should be applied at each setting ± 4 V and for the relevant times shown in the Type Test Verification Report, Appendix 3 Form C.

 Test results should be recorded on the Test Sheet shown in the Type Test Verification Report, Appendix 3 Form C.

 Figure A2.1.
-Micro-generator Test set up – Over / Under Voltage
+Micro-generator test set up – over / under Voltage

 A.2.2.3 Over / Under Frequency

-In addition to the EN 50438 over / under frequency tests the tests in this paragraph shall be taken into account.

-The Interface Protection shall be tested by operating the Controller in parallel with a low impedance, variable frequency test supply system, as an example see Figure A2.2.
+The Interface Protection shall be tested by operating the Micro-generator in parallel with a low impedance, variable frequency test supply system, as an example see Figure A2.2.
 Correct protection and ride-through operation should be confirmed during the test.
 The set points for over and under frequency at which the Interface Protection disconnects from the supply will be established by varying the test supply frequency.

 To establish a trip frequency, the test frequency should be applied in a slow ramp rate of less than 0.1 Hzs-1, or if this is not possible in steps of 0.05 Hz for a duration that is longer than the trip time delay, for example 1 s in the case of a delay setting of 0.5 s.
 The test frequency at which this trip occurred is to be recorded.
 Additional tests just above and below the trip frequency should be undertaken to show that the test is repeatable and the figure at which a repeatable trip occurs should be recorded on the Type Test Verification Report Appendix 3 Form C.